YDAckerman/FiresideSat/README.md

 different approach using Garmin's MapShare feature.
 This won't be as responsive, since I'll have to be checking their periodically for updates, as opposed to running a lambda function on an sms trigger.
 But that will probably be fine enough.
+From a cost perspective, this might actually be better, as messages FiresideSat sends will be billed on Garmin's end for that user.
+I won't get charged for twilio messages and I'll be able to keep aws resource usage 'fixed' per user.